FailAcademy/learning/web-dev-foundation/_slides/02-rwd/03-wireframes-slides.md

 # What is a Wireframe?

 ---

 ## What are Wireframes?
-Wireframes is a simple representation of a website in simple visual blocks.
-It's to show the layout of the logo, navigation, content, side bars and footer for the website.
+A wireframes is a simple representation of a website in simple visual blocks.

 ![Portfolio Wireframe](../../public/img/slide-assets/RED_portfolio_homepage_mockup.png)

 ---
-template: inverse
-# Tools for Wireframing
+class: center, middle

+### What to Show
+A wireframe shows the layout of the logo, banner, navigation, content, side bars and footer that you may have in a website.

 ---
+class: center, middle

+### What Not to Include
+A wireframe *shouldn't* include colour scheme, fonts, background styles or any images.
+It focuses more on visual hierarchy of information and functional requirements such as accessibility are also addressed.

+---
 template: inverse
 # How to Wireframe
+---
+class: center, middle

+### Balsamiq.com
+We will be using the online web trial version of [Balsamiq](http://www.balsamiq.com) to create each page of a website.
+From there, you can save out your working Balsamiq .XML file, as well as the PDF or PNG version.

 ---